mobilabsolutions/stash-sdk-backend/README.md

 [![Build Status](https://travis-ci.com/mobilabsolutions/payment-sdk-backend-open.svg?token=eZip4D1t6wvFGqNxU2ki&branch=master)](https://travis-ci.com/mobilabsolutions/payment-sdk-backend-open)

 Many applications need to process payments for digital or physical goods.
 Implementing payment functionality can be very cumbersome though: many payment service providers support or don't support various types of payment methods and payment method registration and usage flows.
-The Stash simplifies the integration of payments into our applications and abstracts away a lot of the internal complexity that different payment service providers' solutions have.
-With the Stash it does not matter which payment service provider one chooses to register payment methods with - the API is standardized and works across the board.
+The Stash SDK simplifies the integration of payments into our applications and abstracts away a lot of the internal complexity that different payment service providers' solutions have.
+With the Stash SDK it does not matter which payment service provider one chooses to register payment methods with - the API is standardized and works across the board.

 ## Supported PSPs